jsmoxon/JavaDocs/README.md

 ##Prerequisites
 Before running automated tests on Sauce Labs you must install JDK 1.6 (or higher) (not JRE).

-__Note__: *To run tests in parallel or with a test framework like TestNG or Junit you will need to install a project management and comprehension tool like Maven or Ant (explained later).*
+__Note__: *To run tests in parallel or with a test framework like TestNG or Junit you will need to install a project management and comprehension tool like Maven or Ant, as we'll explain in the section on Running Tests in Parallel.*

 ##Code Example

-Now let’s take a look at some simple Java code.
-The sample below verifies the title of the Amazon.com home page.
+Now let’s take a look at some simple Java code that verifies the title of the Amazon.com home page.
 This example test doesn't have all the features we'd like, but it contains all the basics required to run an automated test on Sauce Labs:

 ```java
 import org.openqa.selenium.By;